 But only a few hours later at 2.20 am on Monday morning 15th April 1912 the Titanic sank to the bottom of the Atlantic Ocean.
 Only forty four of the passengers who boarded the ship at Queenstown would survive the journey.
 Margaret and her five young sons would also die that terrible night.

-William and Margaret Rice get Married in Ireland
+Married in Ireland

 Margaret Rice was not the typical Irish immigrant that waited on the quay that day.
 Margaret Norton was born in Athlone, Co Westmeath in Ireland on the 6th October 1872.

 As a young child she had taken the trip across the Atlantic Ocean with her family and they had settled in Canada.

 It was here that she met and fell in love with William Rice

 When she was nineteen they moved to Margaret’s old town of Athlone, Co Westmeath in Ireland.